sagemath/sagewiki_to_gh-2022-10-10/SageWindows.md

 = SageMath Windows =

-As of SageMath 8.0 a native Windows binary installer is available for 64-bit versions of Windows 7 and up.
+Since SageMath 8.0 a native Windows binary installer is available for 64-bit versions of Windows 7 and up.
 The latest releases of the Windows installer can be found [[https://github.com/sagemath/sage-windows/releases|here]].
-Most users will find this to be better-integrated with their native system than the old [[SageAppliance|VirtualBox appliance]]; however, the appliance is still available for those who prefer it.

 <<TableOfContents>>